“This gift card has expired. Sorry.”

 Don’t you hate hearing those words?

-Back at Einstein’s…we made our selections and went to the register to pay.
-We hadn’t noticed, but the gift card had expired on 1/31/2011.
+We made our selections and went to the register to pay.
+We hadn’t noticed, but the gift card had expired last month.
 The cashier kindly rejected our gift card, we paid, and ate our bagels.

 It was a great morning otherwise.
 But I couldn’t help reflect on the negative experience with the gift card.
 Two things bother me about the expiring gift card: